romkatv/zsh4humans/README.md

 ### SSH

-When you connect to a remote host over SSH, your local Zsh for Humans environment gets teleported over to it.
+When you connect to a remote host over SSH, your local Zsh for Humans environment can be teleported over to it.
 The first login to a remote host may take some time.
 After that it's as fast as normal `ssh`.

+Search for "ssh" in your `~/.zshrc` for information on how to enable and configure SSH teleportation.

 ## Customization